 Operating expenses are costs that are necessary for you to run the business, but they’re not directly related to production.
 Examples of operating expenses include:

 - Inventory costs

 - Advertising costs

 Operating Expenses vs. Capital Expenses

-Operating expenses are different than capital expenses in how they are treated for taxes.
+Not all expenses qualify as operating expenses, instead falling under the capital expense category.
+These expenses include the things you buy for your business as an investment, such as real estate, furniture, and production equipment.
+Operating expenses are treated differently than capital expenses at tax time.
 Businesses can usually write off operating expenses the year they are incurred.
 Capital expenses, on the other hand, are large costs associated with acquiring or upgrading tangible or intangible capital assets.
 Usually, capital expenses must be written off proportionally over a period of years.

 Knowing which expenses fall under the operating expense category helps you determine if you can claim them on your tax returns.
 Track your expenses easily with QuickBooks Online and the Expense Hub.
 5.6 million customers use QuickBooks.
 Join them today to help your business thrive for free.